-The kind of filament you need depends on what you’re trying to print and how it will be used and/or displayed.
-Are you going to be making items that are mainly for display, or are you making something that will have to withstand a lot of abuse when it is being used?
+The kind of filament you need depends on what you’re trying to print and how it will be used or displayed.
+Will you make items that are mainly for display, or are you making something that needs to withstand a lot of abuse?
 Do your items need to conduct electricity or have a metallic finish?
 There are different filaments for each of those purposes and more.

-Before you buy filament for your 3D printer, you’ll need to make a few determinations.
+Before you select filament for your 3D printer, you’ll need to make a few determinations.
 What should it be made of?
-All filaments are not created equally, and the differences can be important.
+All filaments are not created equal, and the differences can be important.
 Also, how much do you want to spend?
-3D-printing can be pricey, so you’ll want to make an informed decision before buying.
+3D printing can be pricey, so you’ll want to make an informed decision.